-due at midnight on Mon Dec 21 (50 points)
+due at midnight on Fri Dec 15 (60 points)

 There are three parts to this assignment.
-To get full credit, you must submit three files to this Dropbox for assignment 8, and send one (encrypted) email to me.
+To get full credit, you must submit four files to this Dropbox for assignment 8.

 (1) Monoalphabetic cipher

 You will be provided with a piece of text encoded using a single-substitution (monoalphabetic) cipher.
 Your task is to crack the code and discover the secret poem.
 You should start by doing a frequency analysis of the letters in your text.